jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-18-dbt-guide/index.md

 LIMIT 10
 ```

 The model has an associated schema.
 Among the schema attributes, we are particularly interested in the two test cases, which determines if the new model is good to be deployed.
-In reality, we would have more tests but we assume those are sufficient.
+In reality, we would have more tests, but we assume those are sufficient.

 ```yaml
 version: 2